harquail/nook_foldlings_thesis/markdown_chapters/60_Conclusions.md

 \chapter{Conclusions}

-We plan to release Foldlings in the Apple app store in September.
+We plan to release Foldlings in the Apple App Store in September.
 In many ways, the primary test of our software will be the extent to which real users are able to achieve their design goals.
 However, we can make several conclusions about the success of our tool.
-In general, users find the process of designing popup cards more intuitive with the current version of Foldling than with previous versions of our software or manual methods.
+In general, users find the process of designing popup cards more intuitive with the current version of Foldlings than with previous versions of our software or manual methods.
 Additionally, we have qualitative evidence that suggest that users can create a wide range of complex cards, faster and with more precision than using manual methods.
 That said, there is much work to be done on this and related popup-card design problems.

 #User Interface Future Work